 It’s unclear how long Gitel stayed with the family, but after a few weeks or months, she returned to Warsaw, to get married by my grandmother’s recollection.
 Gitel was 34 or 35 by this time, and quite the “old maid” by standards of the day.
 If she was getting married, the surname of her husband has been lost.

 Sarah and Gitel kept in touch by post through the the 20s and 30s, but lost contact when Poland was invaded in 1939.
 The family tried to reestablish contact after the war, but none of the Wertel siblings or family were found.
-None of the earlier letter had been kept, and only this one photograph remains.
+None of the earlier letters had been kept, and only this one photograph remains.